chadathid/hid-gatsby-starter-netlify-cms/src/pages/fundamentals/index.md

 \
 Foundations are the visual elements needed to create engaging end-to-end user experiences.
 This includes guidance on Colors, Typography and Iconography.

+# **Accessibility**

+UI (User Interface) components are designed to accommodate common user visual impairments.
+We also created text content standards for users with cognition disabilities.
+We strive to meet or exceed W3C and WCAG accessibility standards and best practices as referenced in the ADA (Americans with Disabilities Act).

+#### **Use of color and contrast for users with visual impairments**

+Visual impairments can include low vision and color blindness.
+Although the Design System UI components have been created with accessibility as a key priority, designers and developers still need to exercise diligence to ensure that the components are used correctly.

+These ratios from WCAG serve as our goal for color contrast:

+* Standard text and images of text must have a contrast ratio of at least 5:1.
+* Large text (at least 22px regular and light / 18px semi-bold) must have a contrast ratio of 4:1.
+* We don’t apply text over image backgrounds.
+* All components must have a contrast ratio of 3.5:1 against nearby colors.

+#### **Use of color and color blindness**

+We don’t rely on color alone to communicate information or priority to the user.
+For instance, an alert notification might be orange or red, but we also use different words and/or visual symbols to inform the user.
+When designing with color, we assure that meaning and context for that element are clearly discernible independent of the use of color.

+#### **Content guidelines for users with cognitive disabilities**

+Functional cognitive divergence can result in difficulties with: memory, problem solving, attention deficit, reading comprehension, and language.

+Content within HID digital products should avoid complex or overly technical language, nebulous button labels, or content that is specific to a particular age, cultural, or ethnic community.
+We avoid dialectical language or regional expressions while maintaining conversational tone.

+Designs and text content should pass usability heuristics such as UX usability testing to ensure users do not feel overloaded when completing tasks.
+Our digital experiences should be designed in as linear a fashion as possible and focus on design heuristics that have to do with cognitive load and memory.

 # **C﻿olors**

 The HID Design System uses a set of colors from the color system to achieve consistency and convey hierarchy in often UI applications.
 The color system serves as a foundation to achieve balance and harmony throughout our applications.